stadlex/stadlex/README.md

 ## Hi there 👋

+My name is Alex.
+I'm a PhD student at Johannes Kepler University Linz, Austria, and a novice to GitHub.
+This repo is mainly used to make code for my dissertation projects publicly available and to make version control easier. 🎓😊

 <!--
 **stadlex/stadlex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.